ChrisEmpire/EVARIS-OS/README.md

 Any suggestion is kindly taken

-To install the basic apps:
+To install the basic apps: (As EVARIS is based on Arch, the script also is meant for Arch Linux distributions only)
 1. Clone this repository
-2. Run chmod a+x EVARIS_Program_Installer.sh in the terminal of your linux distribution
+2. Run chmod a+x APPINSTALLER.sh in the terminal of your arch distribution
-3. Then run sudo ./EVARIS_Program_Installer.sh and you're good to go.
+3. Then run sudo ./APPINSTALLER.sh and you're good to go.
 Make sure you have a stable internet connection.